-The City Food Lecture is an annual, invitation-only high profile fixture in the City of London and international food industry calendars.
-Held every February, the Lecture is delivered by a leading figure in the British food business who is invited to speak about the issues they regard as most important in shaping the way food is produced, distributed, marketed, sold and consumed.
+The City Food & Drink Lecture is an annual, invitation-only high profile fixture in the City of London and international food industry calendars.
+The Lecture is delivered by a leading figure in the British food business who is invited to speak about the issues they regard as most important in shaping the way food is produced, distributed, marketed, sold and consumed.
 An expert panel then debates and explores the subject as well as wider questions from the audience A buffet supper is then served in the Old Library.

-The food sector contributes over £112 billion to the UK economy and evokes many areas of debate including sustainability, its carbon footprint, exports and imports post Brexit, the key role it plays in the physical and mental health of our people, sourcing, diversification and custodianship and much more.
-The City Food Lecture provides an excellent opportunity for discussion and debate on current and future food issues and encourage innovative thinking.
+The food sector contributes over £112 billion to the UK economy and evokes many areas of debate and never more now, including sustainability, its carbon footprint, exports and imports post Brexit, the key role it plays in the physical and mental health of our people, sourcing, diversification and custodianship and much more.
+The City Food & Drink Lecture provides an excellent opportunity for discussion and debate on current and future food issues and encourages innovative thinking.

-The event is organised by the seven City livery companies whose roots are in the food industry – namely the Worshipful Companies of Bakers, Butchers, Cooks, Farmers, Fishmongers, Fruiterers and Poulters.
+The event has previously been organised by the seven City livery companies whose roots are in the food industry – namely the Worshipful Companies of Bakers, Butchers, Cooks, Farmers, Fishmongers, Fruiterers and Poulters.